-Rheumatoid arthritis is a systemic, inflammatory disease that affects roughly 1 percent of the global population.
+Rheumatoid arthritis is a systemic, inflammatory disease that affects roughly 1 percent of the global population, according to a 2015 study.
 As an autoimmune disease, the symptoms of RA occur when the body's immune system begins targeting the joints and causing inflammation.
 These attacks damage the joint tissue and can lead to chronic pain, deformity, and limited mobility.

 The cervical spine is the very top of the spine, in the neck.
 Its joints, C1 and C2, are surrounded by synovial fluid.
 Because RA attacks the synovium, these joints are at risk of inflammation, damage, and pain from RA.
 It’s not unusual for RA to cause inflammation in the spinal joints C1 and C2 — around 80 percent of people with rheumatoid arthritis show signs of cervical spine inflammation.

-However, 64.5 percent of people with RA report having chronic lower back pain.
+However, 64.5 percent of people with RA report having chronic lower back pain, according to other study findings.
 For people with pain in the thoracic and lumbar spine (middle and lower back), the cause isn’t inflammatory disease activity from RA — but it may be related to your RA in other ways.
 Arthritis in the feet, hips, or knees from rheumatoid arthritis can cause undue strain on the back and accelerate the development of structural arthritis (osteoarthritis) in the spine.
 In addition, medications used to treat rheumatoid arthritis, such as steroids, can affect spinal health and lead to backaches.

 Outside of these possibilities, there are countless other reasons that someone might experience back pain alongside RA.
 Common culprits include: